Sexual Harassment and Sexual Violence Policy

 Sexual harassment is conduct based on sex, whether directed towards a person of the opposite or same sex, and may include explicit sexual propositions, sexual innuendo, suggestive comments, sexually oriented “kidding” or “teasing”, practical jokes, jokes about or displays of obscene printed or visual material, questions about sexual fantasies, preferences or history, and physical contact such as patting, pinching, or intentionally brushing against another person’s body.
 Gender-based harassment, including acts of verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping are strictly prohibited, even if those acts do not involve conduct of a sexual nature.

-If you believe that you have experienced or witnessed harassment or sexual violence, notify your instructor, supervisor, Executive Director, Human Resources, or preferably the Title IX Coordinator as soon as possible after the incident.
+If you believe that you have experienced or witnessed harassment or sexual violence, notify your instructor, supervisor, Executive Director, People Services, or preferably the Title IX Coordinator as soon as possible after the incident.
 Do not allow an inappropriate situation to continue by not reporting it, regardless of who is creating the situation.
-Also, it is important to preserve any evidence that may assist in proving that an alleged criminal offense occurred or that may be helpful in obtaining a protection order.
+In addition, it is important to preserve any evidence that may assist in proving that an alleged criminal offense occurred or that may be helpful in obtaining a protection order.
 No employee, contract worker, student, vendor, or other person who does business with the School is exempt from the prohibitions in this policy.
 In order to facilitate the investigation, your complaint should include details of the incident or incidents, names of the individuals involved and names of any witnesses.

 Following an alleged offense, victims will be provided with written information on their rights (Victim’s Rights form) and options for, and available assistance in, changing academic and working situations.
 The School will make these accommodations if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to local law enforcement.
 Students have the right to request the reasonable academic accommodations through the Executive Director.
 Accommodation requests will be handled via the Title IX Coordinator.